The Two Greatest Benefits Of Diversifying Your Life Offshore

 In the 25 years since, I’ve gone offshore completely and thoroughly.
 At this point, I’ve done just about everything one could think about doing in another country…

 I have obtained residency (in 4 countries), opened bank accounts (more than 25 accounts in 15 countries), launched and operated businesses (in 7 countries), bought real estate (in 24 countries), educated my children (in 4 countries), and obtained a second citizenship (and am working now on another).

 None of this happened overnight, and here’s a secret: Much of it was not according to any plan.

 Kathleen and I have built our offshore life organically, step by step.
-Each step has opened new doors and led to more options… and we’ve sifted and filtered and made choices, one after another, that have gotten us from where we were 20-plus years ago to where we are today.
+Each step has opened new doors and led to more options… and we’ve sifted and filtered and made choices, one after another, that have gotten us from where we were 25 years ago to where we are today.